unadlib/mutative/website/docs/intro.md

 ## What is Mutative?

+Mutative can help simplify the updating of immutable data structures, such as those used in React and Redux.
+It allows you to write code in a mutable way for the draft object, and ultimately it produces a new immutable data structure (the next state), avoiding unnecessary accidental mutations or complex deep updates with spread operations.

+## Motivation

 Writing immutable updates by hand is usually difficult, prone to errors, and cumbersome.
-Immer helps us write simpler immutable updates with "mutative" logic.
+Immer helps us write simpler immutable updates with `mutative` logic.

 But its performance issue causes a runtime performance overhead.
 Immer must have auto-freeze enabled by default(Performance will be worse if auto-freeze is disabled), such immutable state with Immer is not common.
 In scenarios such as cross-processing, remote data transfer, etc., we have to constantly freeze these immutable data.